Large Pores on the Nose and Face: Causes, Treatments, and More

 If you have acne often, it is likely that you have large pores.
 Large skin pores are markers of increased sebaceous gland size and the associated increase in sebum production.
 People who produce more follicle oil tend to experience acne breakouts more often.

-Medical News Today reports that large pores and acne are inherited in many people.
+Large pores and acne are inherited in many people.
 If these traits run in your family, then you may be more likely to have more severe breakouts than others.
 Having large facial pores doesn’t mean that you are bound to get acne; it just makes it more likely that you will.

 Since large pores and acne are commonly seen together, treating one condition successfully may also benefit the other.